 Web-based Service

-A Web-based Service is an online internet-based computing system that make uses of Web protocols.
+A Web-based Service is an online internet-based computing system that uses Web protocols to provide functionality over the Internet.

 - Context: